bennettslin/yearlings_bobtail_app/LATEST_TODO.md

     * Schwa sticker

 ### Good fixes
+* Direction arrows on selected annotation itself in carousel, just like in popup
 * Tooltip changes
     * Carousel nav tooltip texts should be more clear?
 * Upgrade React tooltip?